-The Coronavirus emergency has created an unprecedented global demand for protective garments, to be used by healthcare professionals, law enforcement personnel, workers in essential industry and service supply chains, and the population at large.
+The Coronavirus emergency created an unprecedented global demand for protective garments, to be used by healthcare professionals, law enforcement personnel, workers in essential industry and service supply chains, and the population at large.

 Which masks exist?